Professional crew boarding up windows on fire-damaged residential home

 Notify your insurance company that board-up is underway

 Board-up is considered emergency mitigation and is typically covered by insurance.
 Inform your adjuster that you're taking steps to prevent further damage—this demonstrates responsible property stewardship.
+Most policies require policyholders to take reasonable measures to protect the property from additional loss, and timely board-up fulfills that obligation.

 Field Visuals